mohibullahkamal/DataStructures-Algorithm/README.md

 ---

-*`Full Disclosure: I follow the Awesome Udemy course by Stephen Grider (The Coding Interview Bootcamp: Algorithms/Data Structures).
+*`Note: I follow the awesome course by Stephen Grider (The Coding Interview Bootcamp: Algorithms/Data Structures).
 He is a great teacher and I learned a lot from his course.`*